 La Boutique Palacio has upscale luxury brands and boutiques, the Isla Malls offers some young and trendy choices, the Negro Flea Market Mall has local handicrafts / cheap souvenirs and tourist products…

 “Thanyou For you Generous Tip :)”

-I was pleasantly surprised with my experience in Cancún and I wish to visit there again, if not now.
+I was pleasantly surprised by my experience in Cancún and I wish to visit there again, if not now.
 Some say the city became too commercial, restaurants and shops were overpriced and most servers expect tips, tips, and tips.
 Well yeah, that’s somehow true but I thought it was within a reasonable range.
-Most of the service people, tour guides, and drivers I encountered were friendly, knowledgeable and helpful; the tourist area is safe and the city was clean :).
+Most of the service people, tour guides, and drivers I encountered were friendly, knowledgeable, and helpful; the tourist area is safe and the city was clean :).
 One thing, though, I experienced a serious lack of efficiency at the airport.
 Maybe that’s the true color of working without tips?